 EdPuzzle is a free assessment tool that allows instructors to embed open-ended or multiple-choice questions, audio notes, audio tracks, or comments on a video.
 Edpuzzle interactive videos can be made with videos from several websites, including YouTube, TED, Vimeo, and National Geographic.
 Click the following link for resources on how to use Edpuzzle in your course.
 Follow these directions to embed questions into a video.

-Flipgrid (free online tool) is an online video discussion board.
-This tool allows instructors to ask a question, then students respond through a short-recorded video.
-Students are then able to respond to one another, creating a web-based video discussion.
+Students are also able to respond to one another, creating a web-based video discussion.
 Watch this video for an overview.
-Click on the following link to give you more information on how to use this in your classroom!
+And for more information on how to use this in your classroom!
 Use this Getting Started link to read step by step instructions to create your Flipgrid.

 “Going Online in a Hurry”